Benny Agbayani

-Benny Peter Agbayani, Jr. (/æɡbaɪˈɑːni/; born December 28, 1971) is an American retired professional baseball player.
-He attended Saint Louis School, Hawaii Pacific University and the Oregon Institute of Technology.
-He played in Major League Baseball (MLB) for the New York Mets, Colorado Rockies and Boston Red Sox and Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.
+Benny Peter Agbayani, Jr. (/æɡbaɪˈɑːni/; born December 28, 1971) is an American former professional baseball player.
+He played in Major League Baseball (MLB) for the New York Mets, Colorado Rockies, and Boston Red Sox, and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.

 Career

 Minor leagues

 He was originally drafted by the California Angels but did not sign.
 Agbayani was later drafted in the 30th round by the New York Mets on June 3, 1993.
 He became a local star at the Triple-A minor league team, the Norfolk Tides.

-He has since been part of the Boston Red Sox, Colorado Rockies, Cincinnati Reds, and Kansas City Royals organizations.
-He last played for the Chiba Lotte Marines in the Japanese Pacific League.
+As a minor league player in the spring of 1995, Agbayani was on a 40-man MLB roster as a replacement player during the 1994–95 Major League Baseball strike.
+For this reason, he is not allowed union membership.